beothorn/bcbridge-examples/README.md

 ## GRPC skip

 Runs three apps, a client, a server and a mapper.
 Client is supposed to talk to server through the network using GRPC, but the mapper intercepts the calls and send them directly to the server.
+No network is used.